GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-73/index.md

 be delivered by other parties, and this is the key aspect, it retains the integrity and attribution of the original site.

-{% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/ZORbsIuXdcZq8I9mt3wR.svg", alt="Signed Exchange: The essence", className="float-left" %}
+{% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/ZORbsIuXdcZq8I9mt3wR.svg", alt="Signed Exchange: The essence", className="float-left", height="138", width="300" %}

 This decouples the origin of the content from the server that delivers it, but because it's signed, it's like it's being delivered from your server.